 |Stiffness: Medium||Sizing: Half a size up from street shoe size|

-The Zone from BD features the Engineer Knit upper like the Momentum so has that same awesome breathability.
-Again has velcro for easy off breaks.
+The Zone from Black Diamond features the Engineer Knit upper like the Momentum so has that same awesome breathability.
+It also has the same simple velcro closure for quick breaks.
 Where they differ is the Zone jump up a notch in downturn and performance.
-If your climbing is moving much more into overhung sport climbs or short, hard boulders - these will be more suitable.
+If your climbing is moving much more into overhung sport climbs or short, hard boulders – these will be more suitable.

 The toe box will curl up your toes and the downturn will aid in getting more power into the big toe.
-It's quite a stiff shoe and won't stretch much due to the synthetic material and large amount of rubber.
-This means it's brilliant at tiny edges on overhangs - though won't do as well smearing on slabs.
+It’s quite a stiff shoe and won’t stretch much due to the synthetic material and a large amount of rubber.
+This means it’s brilliant at tiny edges on overhangs.

-These won't stretch much so get the right size first time - around a half a size up should be OK.
-If you have a slimmer heel at all then get Low Volume (LV) version of the shoe.
+It’s our top pick for the best bouldering shoes for sweaty feet.
+These won’t stretch much so get the right size the first time – around a half a size up should be OK.
+If you have a slimmer heel at all then get the Low Volume (LV) version of the shoe.

 Best Trad Climbing Shoe For Sweaty Feet